Thursday, September 09, 2010 |

 When to Seek Help

-- doesn’t meet speech and language milestones
+- doesn’t meet the speech and language milestones for their age

 - rarely makes eye contact with others